Marie of Romania: Domestic life

 The first years of Marie and Ferdinand's marriage were not particularly easy, and Marie would later tell her husband that "it is such a shame that we had to waste so many years of our youth just to learn how to live together!"
-Gradually, the couple's relationship became based on a cordial friendship: Marie accorded Ferdinand respect she believed he was due as a man and, later, as king, and he respected her because he realised that she had a better understanding of the world than he did.
+Gradually, the couple's relationship became based on a cordial friendship: Marie accorded Ferdinand the respect she believed he was due as a man and, later, as king, and he respected her because he realised that she had a better understanding of the world than he did.
 Eventually, Marie came to believe that she and Ferdinand were "the best associates, the most loyal companions, but our lives intertwine only in certain matters".
-Ferdinand enjoyed Marie's presence during military marches and consequently, she was frequently invited to this sort of event.
+Ferdinand enjoyed Marie's presence during military marches and she was therefore frequently invited to this sort of event.

-Marie gave birth to her first child, Prince Carol, only nine months after the marriage, on 15 October 1893.
-Although Marie requested the use of chloroform in order to ease the pains of labour, doctors were reluctant to do so, believing that "women must pay in agony for the sins of Eve".
-After Marie's mother and Queen Victoria insisted, King Carol eventually allowed the use of the drug on his niece-in-law.
+Marie gave birth to her first child, Prince Carol on 15 October 1893, only nine months after the wedding.
+Although Marie requested the use of chloroform in order to ease the pains of labour, doctors were reluctant to do administer it, believing that "women must pay in agony for the sins of Eve".
+After Marie's mother and Queen Victoria insisted, King Carol allowed the use of the drug on Marie.
 Marie did not derive much joy from the arrival of her firstborn, later writing that she "felt like turning [her] head to the wall".
 Similarly, although Marie was constantly reminded by Carol's wife Elisabeth that childbirth is "the most glorious moment in [Marie's] life", she could only feel a longing for her mother at the birth of her second child, Princess Elisabeth, in 1894.
 After becoming accustomed to life in Romania, Marie began to rejoice at the births of her children, namely Princess Maria (1900–61), nicknamed "Mignon" in the family, Prince Nicholas (1903–78), nicknamed "Nicky", Princess Ileana (1909–91) and Prince Mircea (1913–16).

 King Carol and Queen Elisabeth promptly removed Prince Carol and Princess Elisabeth from Marie's care, considering it inappropriate for them to be raised by their young parents.
-Marie loved her children, but found it difficult to even scold them at times, thus failing to properly supervise them.
-Consequently, the royal children were given somewhat of an education, but were never sent to school.
-As the royal household could not provide what a classroom education would have, most of the children's personalities became severely flawed as they grew older.
-Prime Minister Ion G. Duca would later write that "it was like [King Carol] wished to leave for Romania heirs completely unprepared for succeeding."
+Marie loved her children, but at times found it difficult even to scold them, thus failing to supervise them properly.
+The royal children were given some education, but were never sent to school.
+As the royal household could not provide the equivalent of a classroom education, most of the children's personalities became severely flawed as they grew older.
+Prime Minister Ion G. Duca later wrote that "it was like [King Carol] wished to leave for Romania heirs completely unprepared for succeeding".